Layenull/Welcome-to-version-control/README.md

 Step 4: Push your changes to a remote repository.
 This is the remote location where save and can share your code with other people if you feel so.
 To push your changes to a remote repository, you need to have an account with a Git hosting service like GitHub.
 Once you have an account, you can run the following command to push your changes:
 (git push origin master)

-You may not understand this now but alwayyyyys i mean alwayyyyyys ENSURE YOU PUSH YOUR CODE TO GIT HUB AFTER YOU'VE MADE AN IMPORTANT CHANGE TO IT !!! ensure you repeat that phrase to yourself at leasted 12 times a day and don't be like me who had to spend a whole extra 24hrs re-coding a feature i already worked on but didn't push to git hub after my hard-drive crashed 😅😅😅 the only saving grace keeping me from starting the whole project over again is cause i had a good chunck of the code backed up to git hub so i could clone an exact copy of my code back to my system using the Git clone command and the best part of it all is even if i didn't repair my hard drive, as long as you have you're code on Github you can clone it to any system you feel like.
+You may not understand this now but alwayyyyys i mean alwayyyyyys <h2>ENSURE YOU PUSH YOUR CODE TO GIT HUB AFTER YOU'VE MADE AN IMPORTANT CHANGE TO IT !!!</h2> ensure you repeat that phrase to yourself at leasted 12 times a day and don't be like me who had to spend a whole extra 24hrs re-coding a feature i already worked on but didn't push to git hub after my hard-drive crashed 😅😅😅 the only saving grace keeping me from starting the whole project over again is cause i had a good chunck of the code backed up to git hub so i could clone an exact copy of my code back to my system using the Git clone command and the best part of it all is even if i didn't repair my hard drive, as long as you have you're code on Github you can clone it to any system you feel like.

 ![Git branch diagram](https://user-images.githubusercontent.com/1256329/117236177-33599100-adf6-11eb-967c-5ef7898b55dc.png)

-<ins>How to create and manage branches</ins>
+<ins><h1>How to create and manage branches</h1></ins>

 A Git branch is a copy of the main codebase.
 Branches are useful for isolating changes from the main codebase while you are working on them.